 In June 2022, we celebrated our 10th anniversary as Affinity Water - but our history runs much deeper than that.

-In various quises, we've been supplying water to the local community for more than 170 years.
+In various guises, we have been supplying water to the local community for more than 170 years.

-In 1848, The Folkestone Water company was established alongside a mix of other small water companies who served the areas we now supply today.
+In 1848, The Folkestone Water company was established alongside a mix of other small water companies who served the areas we supply today.
 The provision of clean drinking water was a marvel of the last millennium and helped to drastically improve standards of living and public health.

-Over a hundred years later, pressure on water resources from a growing population resulted in a new network of pipes that enabled the distribution of water from the River Thames over a wider area
+Over a hundred years later, pressure on water resources from a growing population led to the Three Valleys scheme in 1974.
+This resulted in a new network of pipes that enabled the distribution of water from the River Thames over a wider area.

-Over time, we evolved from various mergers with smaller companies and in 2012, we became known as Affinity Water.
+Water companies were much smaller when the first network of pipes were established in the Victorian ages compared to the large regional suppliers of today.
+Overtime, we evolved from various mergers with smaller companies and in 2012, we became known as Affinity Water.

-Since those early days of the first water companies, our expertise and network has grown exponentially to provide the essential service of supplying high-quality water to an ever-increasing population.

-In the same way, our forebears met the challenges of their time to improve living standards and public health through the provision of clean drinking water - we are now faced with other challenges from climate change and population growth that has made our supply area a 'water stressed
+Since those early days, our expertise and network has grown exponentially to provide the essential service of supplying high quality water to an ever-increasing population.
+In the same way our forebears met the challenges of their time to improve living standards and public health through the provision of clean drinking water, we are now faced with other existential threats from climate change and population growth that has made our supply area a 'water stressed area'.

-Through long-term planning and working with our communities, we are focused on building a network that provides a sustainable supply of water to an increasing population, whilst leaving more water in the environment to our globally rare habitats.
-A network that is resilient to the threats of climate change and able to support a growing economy.
+Through long term planning in collaboration with our communities, we are focused on building a network that allows us to provide a sustainable supply of water to an increasing population, while leaving more water in the environment to our globally rare habitats.
+A network that is resilient from the threats of climate change and able to support a growing economy.
 And a service that is exceptional to customers.